mike-thompson-day8/cljsbuild-none-test-seed/README.md

 If you introduce [figwheel], you won't  even have to go through the arduous process of clicking the refresh button on `test.html`

-What If I'm Using Speclj?
+What If I'm Using Specljs?
 ----------------------

 The technique used here will work just fine.
 Here is a [gist] to get you going.